Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Modified Marrone-Treanor model for air

-Figure~\ref{fig:evib_fit_overwiew} provides an overview of $\langle \Delta \varepsilon_{s}^\mathrm{v} \rangle_r = \left( \nu_{s,r}^{\prime \prime} - \nu_{s,r}^\prime \right) \langle \varepsilon_{\mathrm{v}, s} \rangle_r$ for all reactions.
-Here we explicitly plot the net energy \emph{change} per reaction, which will be negative for species being consumed, but positive for species being produced in a given reaction written in the forward sense (recall Eq.~(\ref{eq:reaction_equation_again})).
-For every reaction, the original thermal-equilibrium QCT data (see Table~\ref{tab:mmt_2024_reactions} for sources) are plotted using crosses (red for $\mathrm{N_2}$, dark blue for $\mathrm{O_2}$ and dark green for $\mathrm{NO}$), with error bars representing the one-standard-deviation error.
-The corresponding DMS data at the same translational temperature, but extracted during the QSS-dissociation regime, are plotted in orange for $\mathrm{N_2}$, light blue for $\mathrm{O_2}$ and light green for $\mathrm{NO}$.
+Figure~\ref{fig:mmt_evib_fit_NO-O_diss2} provides the corresponding plot of vibrational energy change for the same reaction.
+Here we explicitly plot the net energy \emph{change} per reaction, i.e. $\langle \Delta \varepsilon_{\mathrm{v}, \mathrm{NO}} \rangle_\mathrm{diss}$, which will be negative for $\mathrm{NO}$ as the species being consumed in this particular reaction.
+The original thermal-equilibrium QCT data (see Table~\ref{tab:mmt_2024_reactions} for data sources) are plotted using dark green crosses for $\mathrm{NO}$, with error bars representing the one-standard-deviation error.
+The corresponding DMS data at the same translational temperature, but extracted during the QSS-dissociation regime, are plotted using light green dots, with the error bars representing the standard error.
+The solid dark green line represents the vibrational energy change per dissociation of $\mathrm{NO}$ at thermal equilibrium, which provides the best fit to the QCT data.
+It is evaluated using Eq.~(\ref{eq:devib_mmt}) together with the MMT parameters for reaction 15 from Table~\ref{tab:mmt_2024_parameters_complete} and $f_\varepsilon^\mathrm{NB} = 1$.
+The dashed line in light green represents the corresponding adjusted curve for Eq.~(\ref{eq:devib_mmt}) with the non-Boltzmann-factor $f_{\varepsilon}^\mathrm{NB} = 0.825$.
+Analogous to what was done for the rate coefficient this represents the curve that most closely matches the DMS data points for this reaction.
+An additional dotted curve in black shows Eq.~(\ref{eq:devib_mmt}) evaluated using our chosen common factor of $f_{\varepsilon}^\mathrm{NB} = 0.85$ for all MMT-type reactions.